 The silent system uses special isolating motor mounts to reduce noise.
 Ceado says their silent system makes for a grinder that’s 30% quieter than the competition.
-Noise level when grinding is less below that of normal conversation.

 The major difference between the models is burr size and motor power.
-The E37J uses a 64mm burr set and a 300 watt motor.
-The E37S has massive 83mm burrs turned by a 400 watt motor.
+The E37J uses a 64mm burr set and a 300-watt motor.
+The E37S has massive 83mm burrs turned by a 400-watt motor.
 Ceado says the average coffee output at espresso grind size is two grams per second on the J model and 5 grams per second on the S model.
-Burrs spin at 1650 RPM’s on the J model and 1700 on the S model.
+Burrs spin at 1650 RPMs on the J model and 1700 on the S model.

-A note on overall height.
-You may see the E37S in some places with a much taller hopper.
-But in a special arrangement we made with Ceado our E37S models ship with the shorter hopper so they’ll fit under the eighteen inch overhanging cabinetry commonly found in US homes.
+A note on overall height — you may see the E37S in some places with a much taller hopper.
+But in a special arrangement we made with Ceado, our E37S models ship with the shorter hopper so they’ll fit under the eighteen-inch overhanging cabinetry commonly found in US homes.

 So let’s take a look at my test results for grind times, dose to dose weight accuracy of timed grinding and grind retention.